rikublock/POAP-API2/README.md

   - GET `/offers` - fetch a list of NFT offers
   - GET `/user/info` - fetch details about a user
   - POST `/user/update` - update user profile
-  - GET `/user/slots` - fetch event slot details of a user
   - GET `/users/lookup` - fetch a list of all user wallet addresses on the platform
   - GET `/users/organizers` - fetch a list of all organizers on the platform
   - GET `/auth/heartbeat` - check if backend service is available